Industry Workflow Automation

 Governance is designed into the system

-The workflow includes approved scopes, visible SQL or source references, reviewer checkpoints, and audit-ready evidence.
+The workflow includes approved scopes, visible SQL or source references, reviewer checkpoints, audit-ready evidence, and deployment paths for confidential environments.

 04